MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-july-2017.md

 ### Scoped Search

-A "UWP" scope has been added to the [UWP conceptual](../get-started/universal-application-platform-guide.md) and [API reference](/uwp/api/) documentation on Microsoft Docs.
+A "UWP" scope has been added to the [UWP conceptual](../get-started/universal-application-platform-guide.md) and [API reference](/uwp/api/) documentation.
 Unless this scope is deactivated, searches made from within these areas will return UWP docs only.

 ![Scoped Search](images/scoped-search.png)